 For your second trinket, Vial of Ceaseless Toxins and Umbral Moonglaives are your best choices for single target and cleave fights, respectively.
 They’re both strong performers, and they’re dead simple to use (activate them during Crusade).
 They also drop off bosses in the first two wings of the raid, making them readily accessible at a high item level.

 The other three Tomb of Sargeras trinkets suffer from usability issues.

 Specter of Betrayal is only a good choice if the boss never moves more than 12 yards away.
 That sometimes works on Mythic Demonic Inquisition if you end up in the cage at the right times, or Sisters of the Moon if your raid executes the fight flawlessly.
 Being unable to overlap the specters significantly reduces the value of the trinket.
 When you also consider that higher ilevel versions of other trinkets are more readily available (since they all drop off early, easier Mythic bosses), Specter of Betrayal ends up being a trinket that looks really good on paper, but isn’t very practical to use.

 Engine of Eradication and Cradle of Anguish are both poor performers.
-Even if they weren’t, they are both difficult to use effectively: the Engine requires dancing in-and-out of melee range to extend the buff, and the Cradle resets every time you take reasonable amounts of damage.
+They’re also both difficult to use effectively: the Engine requires dancing in-and-out of melee range to extend the buff, and the Cradle resets when you take damage.
 Neither are suitable for serious progression raiding.